iRobot Finally Announces Awesome New Terra Robotic Lawnmower

 Absolutely.
 It’s a connected product, and you can imagine wanting your lawn mower to be capable of talking to your irrigation system, or being weather-aware.
 It’s definitely extending the power of what a home ecosystem can do for you, into the yard.
 Maintaining your home requires a system, and Terra is fully integrated into our vision of how this is going to work out.

-Now that you’ve made a lawnmower, can you speculate a little bit about what other opportunities there might be for affordable, practical home robots in the near term?
+Now that you’ve made a lawn mower, can you speculate a little bit about what other opportunities there might be for affordable, practical home robots in the near term?

 I’ll give you a directional answer—with the Roomba i7, we’ve opened up a whole new arena of things that robots can do, because we’re starting to understand where stuff is, and what the home layout is, so that traveling from Point A to Point B is possible.
 If a robot need to go to the kitchen to get a beer, we at least now know where the kitchen is.
 So there’s this idea that two-dimensional surface cleaning robots, including Roomba, Braava, and now Terra, have now opened themselves up to a more destination-oriented world, where robot arms suddenly make sense.
 I think as we look forward, we’re going to see a lot more opportunities to build a whole new level of functionality into the robots that we create—like carrying things.